New Provincial Regulation on Home Pool Safety

 What you need to know

-As part of its commitment to protect young children from drowning, the Quebec government has rolled out a new campaign (Cet été, je sécurise ma piscine) to raise public awareness about the importance of pool safety and compliance with the Residential Swimming Pool Safety Regulation, which will come into effect on October 1, 2025.
+As part of its commitment to protect young children from drowning, the Quebec government has rolled out a new campaign (Cet été, je sécurise ma piscine) to raise public awareness about the importance of pool safety and compliance with the Residential Swimming Pool Safety Regulation, which will come into effect in the fall of 2026.

 This by-law applies to all home swimming pools in Quebec, regardless of when they were installed.
-Note that owners of pools installed before November 1, 2010, and who benefited from an exemption, now have until September 30, 2025* to bring their installations into compliance.
+Note that owners of pools installed before November 1, 2010, and who benefited from an exemption, now have until fall of 2026* to bring their installations into compliance.

 Join us in making sure all backyard swimming pools are safe for everyone!